vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/styling-your-store/vtex-io-documentation-using-css-handles-for-store-customization.md

 CSS handles are **HTML element identifiers**.
 Therefore, they can be used to customize any store component by simply using CSS classes through theme code of the store.

-CSS handles are basically the **layout building assistants** for your store.
-Follow the steps below and learn how to use them in a fast and simple way!

 ## Instructions